 Antenatal classes help you to prepare for labour, the birth of your baby and becoming a parent.

 Many maternity hospitals and health centres offer antenatal classes free of charge.
+Face-to-face classes are cancelled because of Coronavirus (COVID-19).
+Some are offering online antenatal classes for women booked into their hospital.

 Topics covered in antenatal classes